 Strolling around Zadar Marina early evening is lovely and peaceful

 Just 20 minutes drive from Zadar is the small town of Nin.
 Nin is the oldest Croatian royal town and is famous for its salt production and medicinal mud.
 (The Zadar health institution even supervised the testing of the mud at Queens beach for its medicinal properties!)
 The best place to bathe in the medicinal mud is near Queens beach.
 To get the most out of the process, you cover yourself in the mud, then let it dry by sunbathing on the beach, before washing it off in the warm sea water.
 There are many other beaches in Nin, but Queens beach is known for being the most attractive.
 The beach is sandy and the shallow warm water makes it great for families.
 A trip to Nin's beaches is a great day out from Zadar.

-If you’re using Zadar as a base and staying for longer, there are several places you can visit for a day trip.
+If you’re using Zadar as a base in Croatia and staying for longer, there are plenty of other great places you can visit for a day trip.

 These islands consist of 140 islands, most of which form part of the Kornati National Park.
 You can book onto a boat excursion from Zadar exploring some of these islands.

-If you’re a cheese lover, you might want to visit Pag as this is where they produce some of Croatia’s best, award-winning sheep cheese.
-You can book onto a dairy tour and sample some of the produce.
+If you’re a cheese lover, make sure you take a trip to Pag as this is where they produce some of Croatia’s best, award-winning sheep cheese!
+Book onto a dairy tour and sample some of the produce.
 As well as cheese, it has also made a name for itself as a party island!
 Novalja, to the north of the island has many open air nightclubs that you can visit day and night.

-Another option is Paklenica National Park, which is just over an hour;s drive from Zadar and is popular for the adventurous, with climbing, bouldering, kayaking, rafting and mountain biking on offer.
+Another option is Paklenica National Park, which is just over an hour's drive from Zadar and is popular for the more adventurous, with climbing, bouldering, kayaking, rafting and mountain biking on offer.

-Because we visited Krka National park as a stop on the way to Zadar from Split, and then drove to Plitvice National Park for the night after Zadar, I felt that three nights in Zadar was long enough.
-However if you prefer to stay in one place for longer, rather than do a road trip style holiday as we did, then I would suggest staying in Zadar for longer and using it as a base to explore the surrounding area.
+Because we visited Krka National park as a stop on the way to Zadar, and then drove to Plitvice National Park for the night after Zadar, I felt that three nights in Zadar was *just* long enough.
+However, if we had more time in Croatia, then we could have easily spent 5 or 6 nights in Zadar, using it as abase to exploring the surrounding area.

 However long you decide to stay, I would highly recommend a visit to Zadar!